neznajko/myth/README.md

 * log:
 ```

-This is java code to compile and run the program:
+This is the java code to compile and run the program:

 ```java
 ////////////////////////////////////////////////////////////////